 You can make a complaint of sexual assault or sexual harassment if you would like the University to investigate or to take specific action and the complaint relates to something that happened on University lands or is about University related conduct.
 University related conduct means any conduct that is connected to the University, including conduct that occurs at or in connection with a Residential College or University owned or affiliated student accommodation, or a University related function or event (whether sanctioned or organised by the University or not).
 See the Student Sexual Misconduct Policy 2018 for more information.

 We can only take disciplinary action against another student or a staff member when you make a complaint through this process.
 However, we may take interim measures if we need to, such as moving a student into another class, to ensure your safety or the safety of others.

-When you make a complaint, the process is managed under the Student Sexual Assault and Sexual Harassment Policy 2018, Student Sexual Assault and Sexual Harassment Response Procedures 2018 and may progress to misconduct actions under The University of Sydney (Student Discipline) Rule 2016.
+When you make a complaint, the process is managed under the Student Sexual Misconduct Policy 2018, Student Sexual Misconduct Response Procedures 2018 and may progress to misconduct actions under The University of Sydney (Student Discipline) Rule 2016.

 When you make a complaint to the University, we will ask you for information including details of the person involved in the incident.
 If you have difficulty disclosing this information, you can call us to discuss your options and support services available.
 A complaint is likely to result in an investigation and the University is required to apply principles of procedural fairness to everyone involved.

 You can contact us on 1800 SYD HLP (1800 793 457) (option 2, then option 1) from 9am to 5pm, Monday to Friday.
 University Staff members with expertise in providing support to those that have experienced sexual assault or harassment can assist you.